BoggarapuPrasanth/patroni-ha/README.md

         db02
         db01
 ```

+## Exclude PostgreSQL installation if it is already installed. ##

+Most of the time we just have to Configure patroni as Postgresql already installed in client environment.
+In that case we need to set install_postgresql=false in host variables.

+## Etcd Version ##

+ectd latest stable version is 3.
+Use version2 only in specific cases.
+For new installation use version 3.

+##  and postgres_data_dir variable ##
+Please configure data directory if it different from /var/lib/postgresql

 ## Deploy with etcd2 ##

 ectd2 installation is slower compared with etcd3 due to it serial execution.